Gigha: Modern period

 In the 18th century the population of Gigha peaked at over 600, but it had declined to just under 400 by the close of the 19th century.
 After half a millennium of association, the MacNeills sold the island for £49,000 to James Williams Scarlett, a nephew of James Scarlett, 1st Baron Abinger in 1865.
 His son, Lieutenant-Colonel William James Scarlett, built the mansion house of Achamore and Gigha remained in the family's hands until 1919.

+The Annual Reports of the Fishery Board for Scotland provide an insight into the state of fishing from Gigha in the years before the First World War.
+The catch typically consisted of cod and lobsters.